-Lost Creek Reserve webpage
+Lost Creek Reserve

-Lost Creek Reserve map
+About Lost Creek Reserve

 Lost Creek is the largest park with 457 acres of landscape.
 It has 3.4 miles of trail that takes you past farm fields, through wooded areas and along Lost Creek making this Reserve a great place for hiking, cross-country skiing, and viewing wildlife.